|

 In short, the $59 billion number is irrelevant.
 What other financial nightmares, if any, are about to be unleashed is what has everyone scrambling…

-Dubai struggles to assuage debt fear Reuters The announcement sowed fear of a contagion NYT Dubai debt drama revives fears of contagion Times Online
+Dubai debt drama revives fears of contagion Times Online